 I don’t know why she swallowed a fly, perhaps she’ll die.’

 The song continues with various things that were swallowed to solve the previous problem.
-The pleasure of the song is that the initial rising action (the old woman’s fly-swallowing) has a delayed outcome.
+The pleasure of the song is that the initial suspenseful scenario (the old woman’s fly-swallowing) has a delayed outcome.

 The actions delaying the main outcome are suspenseful in their own right, too.